 A representative is sent.

-And then, some years after the representative has begin its shocking, drawn-out vivisection of the Sun, another representative, this one of the people, not of the square star, is sent to meet the first representative.
+And then, some years after the representative has begun its shocking, drawn-out vivisection of the Sun, another representative, this one of the people, not of the square star, is sent to meet the first representative.
 The best ship that could be sent, using their meagre, millennia-young technology, a tiny capsule with barely the delta-vee to make it to the inner solar system, and one occupant, calm and well-trained.